-I have been a stutterer for the last 26 yrs.
-As is common among many of us adults, speech therapy wasn't really helpful, especially when it came to speaking in real life situations - buying a ticket at the train counter, ordering food at the restaurant or speaking up in class for instance.
+I have been a stutterer for over 26 yrs.
+As is common among many of us adults, speech therapy wasn’t really helpful, especially when it came to speaking in real-life situations – buying a ticket at the train counter, ordering food at the restaurant or speaking up in class for instance.

 I am a medical doctor, and felt totally helpless that I could not find that “magic pill” to alleviate stammering

 I used to browse the internet in the remote hope that somebody might have discovered some form of cure.
 There has been much ongoing research to find the underlying cause of stammering: Some say it is due to a neurological disorder, some say it is from a difference in basic cell metabolism, others say it is physical, and some others say it is genetic.
 But I realized that there is no cure for stammering.

 It was in June 2016 that I heard about the McGuire Programme.
 I decided to join the New Delhi session in December.
 It was probably the best decision of my life.
 It was two days into the Programme that I realized it really doesn’t matter why we stammer.
 YES, IT REALLY DOESN’T MATTER!
 What matters is what we are doing about it.

 I realized it really doesn’t matter why we stammer.
 YES, IT REALLY DOESN’T MATTER!
 What matters is what we are doing about it.

 - Are you deep in self-pity because of your stammer?
 Please don’t be!

 - Are you taking pills?
 Please don’t!
 (BTW, there are no pills…even if there is “magic pill”, it is likely not coming out in our lifetime sorry to say.)